annadruzhinina/Trivia-Game-UI/README.md

 ## Technical requirements

+- Render app in browser.
+Hosted on github pages
+- Include seperate HTML/CSS/JavaScript files
-In this assignment, You'll create a Trivia game using JavaScript for the logic and DOM to manipulate HTML. se semantic, valid markup for HTML and CSS (must pass validation without errors)
+- Use JavaScript for DOM manipulation
+- Use semantic, valid markup for HTML and CSS (must pass validation without errors)

 <a id="technologiesUsed"></a>

-## Technologies Used

-- Front-end: HTML, CSS; <br>
-- Back-end: JavaScript;

 <a id="resources"></a>